Brothers denounce lawmaker who challenged Biden victory

 Biggs violated his oath of office and eroded the trust of the electorate, they wrote.
 They also denounced the his refusal to wear a mask while in a secure room with other lawmakers during the siege.

-A spokesman for Andy Biggs, Daniel Stefanski, did not respond to an email request for comment about the letter by the Biggs brother to the newspaper.
+A spokesman for Andy Biggs, Daniel Stefanski, did not respond to an email request for comment about the letter by the Biggs brothers to the newspaper.

 William Biggs told the newspaper that he’s a Democrat and isn’t close to the congressman but couldn’t continue to keep his feelings to himself after the Capitol riot.